tragisch/WeightedNetwork/README.md

 #### Random undirected networks

-Define a random undirected and weighted network $g$ with $n$ nodes and an edge density of $\rho$.
+Define a random undirected and weighted network $g$ with $n$ nodes and an edge density of $p$.
 Weights are in range from 1:10 per default.

 ```julia